thomasriley/observability-for-kubernetes/content/prometheus/configuring-prometheus/using-service-monitors/_index.md

 Now apply this change to the Kubernetes cluster by running `kubectl apply -f prometheus.yaml`.

-After a few moment the Prometheus Operator will automatically update the Prometheus instance we created with the Target configuration to scrape the Prometheus metrics endpoint on the Pod.
+After a few moment the Prometheus Operator will automatically update the Prometheus instance you created with the Target configuration to scrape the Prometheus metrics endpoint on the Pod.
 After a minute or two, check the [Prometheus Configuration](http://localhost:9090/config) again, you will see the scrape config appear under the **scrape_configs** key.

-In the Prometheus UI if you select **Status > Targets** or go [here](http://localhost:9090/targets) you will bee details of the target Prometheus has identified, which is the single instance of Prometheus we launched:
+In the Prometheus UI if you select **Status > Targets** (or go [here](http://localhost:9090/targets)) you will see details of the target Prometheus has identified, which is the single instance of Prometheus you launched:

 ![Prometheus Targets](/prometheus/configuring-prometheus/using-service-monitors/images/targets.png?classes=shadow&width=55pc)

-If you now select the **Graph** UI the **Expression** search box will now auto-complete when you start typing.
+If you now select **Graph** at the top, the **Expression** search box will now auto-complete when you start typing.
 Go ahead and type 'prometheus' and you will see some metric names appear.
-If you select one and click **Execute** it will query for that metrics.
+If you select one and click **Execute** it will query for that metric.
 Here is an example for **prometheus_build_info**:

 ![Prometheus Graph](/prometheus/configuring-prometheus/using-service-monitors/images/graph.png?classes=shadow&width=55pc)

-We have now successfully configured Prometheus using the ServiceMonitor.
-Going forward when adding more services to Kubernetes that require Promtheus monitoring, the ServiceMonitor can be used to configure Prometheus as has been demonstrated.
+You have now successfully configured Prometheus using the ServiceMonitor.
+Going forward when adding more services to Kubernetes that require Prometheus monitoring, the ServiceMonitor can be used to configure Prometheus as has been demonstrated.